MaCasti21/Computational_and_Machine_Learning_Tools_for_Archaeological_Site_Modeling/README.md

 # Computational and Machine Learning Tools for Archaeological Site Modeling
-This repository contains the R codes used in the manuscript: "Computational and Machine Learning Tools for Archaeological Site Modeling", Ph.D.
-Thesis by M.E.
-Castiello.
+This repository contains the R script required to reproduce the predictive maps presented in the following book:

+Castiello, M.E.
+(2021) [Computational and Machine Learning Tools for Archaeological Site Modeling](https://link.springer.com/book/9783030885663), Springer